 Either way, we’ll be able to list the portfolio within very short timeframes and guarantee excellent exposure (see where we advertise).

-Aimed at helping landlords make an informed decision, below we’ve run through the basics when it comes to disposing of a property portfolio.
+Aimed at helping landlords make an informed decision, the following guide delves into the various aspects of disposing a property portfolio.

 There are many reasons why selling a property portfolio makes sense.